 Polish chickens always stand out due to the large fluffy bouffant of feathers that adorn their head like a glamorous crown.
-It’s no surprise that the stylish look of these distinctive chooks make them a popular choice in poultry shows all round the world.
+It’s no surprise that the stylish look of these distinctive chooks makes them a popular choice in poultry shows all round the world.
 When it comes to male crests in the competitive world of show chickens the bigger the better whereas a more round and even shaped crest is favored among hens.
-The roosters are very distigueshed, but due to their larger crests the feathers seem to take on more of a 80’s rock hair band look.
-When trimmed and kept nice a well groomed polish rooster can steal the show.
+The roosters are very distinguished, but due to their larger crests the feathers seem to take on more of a 80’s rock hair band look.
+When trimmed and kept nice a well-groomed polish rooster can steal the show.

 6. Great breed to have around children.

 If you want to involve kids with keeping backyard chickens, the Polish is a great breed to choose.
 Due to their appearance kids are often times captivated with the White Crested Polish.
 They are a gentile breed that is docile and not prone to aggression.
 Even the roosters are fairly good natured as compared to other breeds.
 Due to their vision limitations from their crests, they are fairly easy for kids to catch and bond with.
 They are a bit flighty which might startle young kids at first but once they get used to their behaviors, they will really enjoy their feathered friends in the backyard.
 Currently I have 9 Polishes of different colors all of them are great with my boys.

 7. Mysterious History.
 Where did they come from?